ashatch/arcem/README.md

 ### Hard Disk Image

-Unzip the blank disk image in `hdd-images` and move `HardImage1` to the project root.
+Unzip the blank disk image in `disk-images` and move `HardImage1` to the project root.

 Copy `arcemrc` to your home folder as `.arcemrc`: